Get Prepared: Supporting equity students in the transition to university

 - Access available support services

-- Navigate UoS’s physical and online learning environments
+- Navigate USYD’s physical and online learning environments

 - Use key online learning systems such as Canvas and Zoom

 Parent, carer, family, and community users of the site will learn about:

 - The support services that are available for students (who to contact, how to contact, when to contact)

 - The importance of connecting university study to personal values and professional purpose.

 “As a Year 12 student, making decisions about post-school pathways is very difficult.
 We get so much information about careers and qualifications, but it’s hard to picture what it’s really like to be at university.

 Hearing about other students’ experiences through the Get Prepared site has given me a better idea what to expect and makes me feel more confident that I can fit in and do pretty well.”